-In a plan sure to be replicated around the world St. Joe’s Catholic Church of Atlanta, Georgia has “innovatively” decided to monetize the ever popular pre-Mass announcements.
+In a plan sure to be replicated around the world somehow even though reactions are mixed locally to it, St. Joe’s Catholic Church of Atlanta, Georgia has “innovatively” decided to monetize the ever-popular pre-Mass announcements.
 “I don’t know why we didn’t start this before,” questions a Church representative.
 “People come to us all the time asking if we can advertise their cook-out, garage sale, job opening, etc., and we give away that valuable prime time advertising for free.”

 Beginning this weekend, St. Joe’s will begin to fix this.
 “Bring your ad, posting, message, complaint, or even joke to us before Friday, or better yet upload it to the Church4U app and we’ll have a professional actor read it off for the prime pre-Mass announcement slot,” says the church’s Liturgy Engineer (priest) Dr. Mark Marr.
 “Only 10 cents a word per Mass.”

 Dr. Marr admits that these prices may not last as his church tests demand, but suggests that this is only the beginning.
 “The Parish Council is looking into the concept of a halftime show after the homily from which we can earn some valuable sponsorships.
 There’s the homily of course.
 Why not have a bid system to see what I talk about.
 Pay more and I give an upbeat short sermon, less and I drag on with fire and brimstone.
 Or there is the ever-popular post-Communion announcements… The possibilities are endless.”

 While local youth reportedly want “the liturgies to be spiced up a bit” as local parishioner Leandra King claims, some are skeptical of this plan.
 “If you make the Mass out as if it’s ad-supported, that might hurt donations,” warns an anonymous parishioner.